CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath

-Provides commands to configure options for handling the BGP AS_PATH for prefixes from or to the specified peer group.
+Provides commands to configure options for handling the BGP `AS_PATH` for IPv4 prefixes from or to the specified peer group.

 - - -